ScalarTensor/Lane-Detection/readme.md

 ### Approach 3 - Curve fitting

 This felt like the most robust way to connect the dots by using numpy to generate a polynomial curve that modeled each lane, and the one that I'm using in my submission.
-I'm definitely the most happy with the results for this one becuase it allows us to generate sensible x values to complete the lanes when there are dashed lines in the road.
+I'm definitely the most happy with the results for this one because it allows us to generate sensible x values to complete the lanes when there are dashed lines in the road.

 ```python
     # Curve fitting approach